Norfolk County, Ontario: 19th Century

 In 1826, the townships of Rainham and Walpole were moved to Haldimand County in Niagara District because of their distance from the London courthouse.

 The community that is now Simcoe was first settled when Lieutenant-Governor Simcoe gave land to Aaron Culver in 1795 on the agreement that he would build mills.
 After they were in operation, a hamlet formed by 1812, although it was burned down by American troops in 1814.
 Between 1819 and 1823 Culver laid out a village; streets were surveyed in 1835 to 1836 or 1837.
 The settlement initially consisted of two distinct areas, Birdtown, named by William Bird who arrived in the early 1800s and the Queensway which grew up around Culver's sawmill and grist mill in the 1820s.
 The post office opened in 1829 and was called Simcoe.

 The County had an important role during the War of 1812.
 Fort Norfolk was built in Charlotteville (near Vittoria and Normandale) in 1813 with accommodation for 300 troops.
 The Battle of Nanticoke, against American troops, was an important event in 1813.
 In August 1812, Major General Isaac Brock gathered a force of about regulars and militia at Port Dover.
 Using boats on the lake, they reached Amherstburg (also in Upper Canada) and then attacked and captured the American Hull's Army at Detroit.
-The Americans forces later burned Port Dover.
-The Americans forces also burnt Port Dover, Port Ryerse and the Walsingham settlement in 1814.
+American forces in 1814 burnt Port Dover, Port Ryerse and the Walsingham settlement.

 In 1837, Norfolk County was separated from the London District to form Talbot District, and Simcoe was declared to be the district town.
 At the beginning of 1850, the district was abolished, being replaced by Norfolk County for municipal purposes.

 Because the county was heavily forested, logging became a major industry between 1860 and 1880.
 Agriculture was even more important however, with wheat being the primary crop until 1880 and then corn and oats.

 The South Norfolk Railway was started in the county and began operating in 1889.
 Even earlier, the Hamilton and Lake Erie Railway (H&LER) began operating in 1873 but was merged with the Hamilton and North-Western Railway which completed the final section to Port Dover and to Jarvis in the mid 1870s.